Climate change is a direct threat to a child’s ability to survive, grow, and thrive.

 UNICEF works to improve air pollution monitoring and advocacy, especially in countries and regions where these systems are sparse or non-existent.
 A big part of our work is also to support governments to respond to the increased incidence of pneumonia and other respiratory diseases that arise as a consequence of air pollution.

 UNICEF is also dedicated to environmental sustainability in its own operations.
-We are working to transform how and where we work to reduce greenhouse gas emissions, and we have established a dedicated internal fund to support this process.
+We are working to transform how and where we work to reduce greenhouse gas emissions and environmental impact, and we have established a dedicated internal fund to support this process.
 This also includes reducing water and energy consumption, paper use, and waste.